Lemon Lavender Bundt Cake

 - Heat the oven to 325 °F. Grease and flour a 12-cup bundt pan.

 - Turn the speed down to low and add in the sour cream, followed by the cake flour, baking powder, baking soda, and salt.
 Continue to mix on low speed until all ingredients are combined and no dry spots of flour remain.
+Be careful not to overmix the batter - just mix until there are no visible streaks of flour.

 - Spoon the batter into the prepared pan.
 Bake for 55 minutes, or until a tester inserted into the center of the cake comes out clean.
 Cool in the pan for 10 minutes, then invert to a wire rack to cool completely before glazing.